 Situated just north of Caen, Parc Ornavik is a park dedicated to Viking history and, in particular, the role the Vikings played in establishing what went on to become Normandy.
 Around a hundred volunteers help run this visitor attraction.

 Why not enjoy a savoury or sweet Viking crêpe during your day out at Parc Ornavik!

-Immersive visitor experiences available every weekend from 3 April to 31 October and during French school holidays (closed on Monday at Easter holidays), open every day from 11 July and August.
+Immersive visitor experiences available every weekend from 3 April to 31 October During French school holidays (closed on Monday at Easter holidays), open every day from 11 July and August.

 Scheduled guided tours and escape games also available